 While having your website up and running 24/7 is important, it is also crucial that the hosting servers respond fast to queries.
 As a matter of fact, a faster web host can make a huge difference between higher conversion rates and poor ones.
 Additionally, websites that have a high loading speed typically rank high on search engine result pages.

 So, how does Namecheap vs HostGator perform in terms of page speed?

-Upon research, it was found that Namecheap offers an average page speed of 708ms, while HostGator also has an average speed of 765ms.
+Upon research, it was found that Namecheap offers an average page speed of 708ms depending on the chosen data center, while HostGator also has an average speed of 765ms.
 This isn’t much impressive for two top names in the field of hosting services.
 If a website takes more than 2 seconds to load, it can cause 40% of your website visitors to bounce back.

 Winner: Both the hosting providers are average with regard to speed.
 However, when it comes to choosing a winner, we would recommend HostGator.
 They might have a lower speed and uptime, but their server technologies are definitely better than HostGator.

 By bandwidth, we mean the total amount of data that a website can transfer to the users in a particular span of time.
 The higher the bandwidth, the better because it means delivering an improved web experience to the users.
 Ideally, bandwidth is made available in Gigabytes; however, many web hosting providers also offer unlimited bandwidth.